binaryfoundry/binaryfoundry.github.io/_posts/2021-2-1-Physically-Based-Rendering-and-BRDFs.md

 }
 ```

-But particularly for games the division is simpily dropped to make lighting input units normalized to 1.
 Introducing the pi division means lighting units are supplied in terms of luminous flux (lumens) instead, which is harder for an artist to work with.
+Particularly for games the division is simpily dropped to make lighting input units normalized to 1.

 ## Environment Map Representations